vptnarola/test-task-for-Alexander-M-alexande110/README.md

 4. The logged in employee needs the ability to increase or decrease the amount of allowed shoppers at locations.
     * This is just a simple way to comply with changing COVID-19 regulations.

+## NISL Comments about task implementation

+We have completed the test project as you have suggested.
+In which, we have perform the queue management using your existing code as well as our new code.
+To completed this task we have perform below sub-tasks:
+(A) We have set the code where user can checkout where we have check the queue number using services for that shopper and assign the status.
+(B) Once user checkout, then we have check that next shoppers status and manage the queue as well using Observer.
+(C) We have set the Queue job to check that user has not checkout after 2 hours. then Queue job will automatically checkout that user.
+Once you have set up the code please run the below commands.
+- php artisan command:auto-checkout-shoppers
+- php artisan queue:listen